farkhanmhd/openmusicapi/readme.md

 ## How to Run the App

+Make sure the consumer app is running.
 To get the OpenMusicAPI up and running, follow these steps:

 1. **Install Dependencies**